brainlid/langchain/README.md

 # LangChain

+TODO: Highlight where to start on the project.
+The LLMChain is the central point for using the library.

 **NOTE**: This project is under active development and is subject to significant changes.

 **LangChain** is a framework for developing applications powered by language models.
 It enables applications that are: